binary-tools

 Pad bytes

 Pad bytes (type 'x'), when present in the format string, dont need (and should not have) a matching element in the array of values.
-Pad bytes are packed as 0.
 Pad bytes are only used with packing and unpacking functions.
 They should not be used with writing and reading functions.

 Bytes as hex strings